eastse/chatai/README.md

 ## Installation

-set the environment variable `CHATGPT_API_KEY` in your system with your API key.
+set the environment variable `OPENAI_API_KEY` in your system with your API key.

 ## Command Structure: